kyoung224/DrumKit-bootcamp/README.md

 https://kyoung224.github.io/DrumKit-bootcamp/

 - event occur by either mouse clicks or keyboard press
-- when image is clicked / correct key is pressed, the audio corresponding to the image / key pressed will play with a little animation on the image greys out for show second
+- when image is clicked / correct key is pressed, the audio corresponding to the image / key pressed will play with a little animation where the image greys out for short second

 ## Skills